 2. Application Format

 Although there is no prescribed format for the letter, or a minimum or maximum page limit, letters of application should include the following information.

 (1) Project Description.
 What is the title of the model curriculum to be adapted and who originally developed it?
 Why is this education program needed at the present time?
 What are the project's goals?
 What are the learning objectives of the adapted curriculum?
 What program components would be implemented, and what types of modifications, if any, are anticipated in length, format, learning objectives, teaching methods, or content?
 Who would be responsible for adapting the model curriculum?
 Who would the participants be, how many would there be, how would they be recruited, and from where would they come (e.g., from a single local jurisdiction, from across the state, from a multi-state region, from across the nation)?

 (2) Need for Funding.
 Why are sufficient state or local resources unavailable to fully support the modification and presentation of the model curriculum?
 What is the potential for replicating or integrating the adapted curriculum in the future using state or local funds, once it has been successfully adapted and tested?

 (3) Likelihood of Implementation.
 What is the proposed timeline, including the project start and end dates?
 On what date(s) would the judicial branch education program be presented?
 What process would be used to modify and present the program?
 Who would serve as faculty, and how were they selected?
 What measures would be taken to facilitate subsequent presentations of the program?
 Ordinarily, an independent evaluation of a curriculum adaptation project is not required; however, the results of any evaluation should be included in the final report.

 (4) Expressions of Interest by Judges and/or Court Personnel.
-Does the proposed program have the support of the court system or association leadership, and of judges, court managers, and judicial branch education personnel who are expected to attend?
+Does the Start Printed Page 60213proposed program have the support of the court system or association leadership, and of judges, court managers, and judicial branch education personnel who are expected to attend?
 Applicants may demonstrate this by attaching letters of support.

 b.
 For training assistance: